marky731/Trichess-Board/Assets/README_ThreePlayerTurnSystem.md

 - The TurnManager is created automatically if it doesn't exist
 - Player IDs are assigned to pieces during initialization
 - The UI updates automatically when the turn changes
+- Highlights are automatically removed when the turn changes
+- Any highlighted piece is automatically unhighlighted when the turn changes
+- Only the current player's pieces can be highlighted at any time

+## Highlight Management

+The system ensures that only the current player's pieces can be highlighted:

+1. The PieceController checks if it's the current player's turn before allowing piece selection
+2. The GameManager subscribes to the TurnManager's OnTurnChanged event
+3. When the turn changes, the GameManager automatically unselects any currently selected piece
+4. This ensures that highlight circles only appear for the current player's pieces